iocfinc/Grab-AIforSEA/README.md

 In terms of the time component, I did some seasonal decomposition of the encoded data.
 It is one added benefit of converting the demand data into an encoded high-level representation.
 This way, I was, for the most part, able to analyze a representation of the demand we have in a single value.
 Having this information allows us to see and get an idea of how our demand is with respect to time.
 We can see the demand in terms of daily, weekly, hourly and even monthly timeframe.

 First of is the trend and seasonalities as well as the residuals plot.
 The graph above shows our data on a "daily" frequency (freq=96 = 24 x 4).
-I think it is daily if I understood the frequency setting correctly 😂 The **observed** data shows the daily values of the demand.
+I think it is daily if I understood the frequency setting correctly 😂.
+The **observed** data shows the daily values of the demand.
 It is basically the combination of the three lower plots.
 The observed values are the sum of the components on that specific time.
 The components of a specific observation in time is simply the base represented by the trend, the seasonality which represents the hours in this case and the residuals which represent the 15-minute buckets for this example.
 All the values of the three, trend + seasonality + residual, **AT A GIVEN SPECIFIC TIME** when added would correspond to the observed value for that time.

-🛰 If your familiar with AM in communications I think that applies to this data.
-If your an Electronics engineer you might notice that it looks like an AM waveform.

 <p align='center'><img src="https://github.com/iocfinc/Grab-AIforSEA/blob/master/images/AIFORSEA-TREND-96.png" alt="AIFORSEA-TREND-96"></p>

 The **trend** graph is going to be the weekly timeframe component.
 We can see based on the trend of how the demand flows through the week.
-We see the demand's crest and through at a fairly regular interval.
+We see the demand's crest and trough at a fairly regular interval.
 We see from the trend which days have high _base_ demand.
 I think it is fair to assume that the low points of the trend are weekends where generally demand would be lower.
 Prior to the days of low demand are days with increasing demand, if the low points are the weekends then we can say that demand picks up on Mondays and grows until it reaches Friday where base demand is consistently highest throughout the data frame.
 We can also see dips in some trend days where the pattern is broken.
 This might correspond to holidays where the effects are on a large scale that it reflects in the trend plot.
 Although we can only assume without the reference data of where day 1 is, seeing these things in the data is fun enough.

 <p align='center'><img src="https://github.com/iocfinc/Grab-AIforSEA/blob/master/images/AIFORSEA-SEASONAL-96.png" alt="AIFORSEA-SEASONAL-96"></p>